 For any specific folder or grid, member groups and/or individual members can be allocated a specific access permission: view, edit or manage.

-Members and groups with view rights can see a folder's content (sub-folders and grids) and are able to view/access a grid i.e. access all the elements within the grid and all the content within its constituent elements.
-View rights also allow a member to interact with a grid's content (e.g. to complete constituent checklists).
+Members and groups with view rights can see a folder's content (sub-folders and grids) and are able to view/access a grid i.e. access all the elements within the grid and all the content within its elements.
+View rights also allow a member to interact with a grid's content (e.g. to complete checklists that have been assigned to them).

 Members and groups with edit rights can add and manage content; for example, a member with edit rights at a folder level can add new sub-folders and grids to that folder.
 A member with edit rights to a grid can build-out that grid e.g. by adding new elements, updating elements with new content areas etc.

-These permissions are hierarchal i.e. a member or group with edit rights automatically has view rights and a member or group with manage rights automatically has view and edit rights also.
+These permissions are hierarchal i.e. a member or group with edit rights automatically has view rights and a member or group with manage rights automatically has view and edit rights.

 Architects within your account are effectively super-admin members and have manage rights across your entire account.